nagypet/spvitamin/README.md

 - Utility classes: CurrencyConverter, PostalAddress
 - JsonSerializer new method added: listFromJson() for easy deserialization of an array
 - NumberConverter
+- ResponseEntityUtils.createFileDownloadResponse() fixed in case of UTF-8 encoded file names

 ### 3.3.3-2-RELEASE not yet released